cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <i>[]string</i>
 </td>
 <td>
-   <p>List of SQL queries to be executed as a superuser immediately
+   <p>List of SQL queries to be executed as a superuser in the <code>postgres</code>
-after the cluster has been created - to be used with extreme care (by default empty)</p>
+database right after the cluster has been created - to be used with extreme care (by default empty)</p>
 </td>
 </tr>